kevinpt/vhdl-extras/doc/rst/modules/auto/secded_edac.rst

   :type Parity_bits: unsigned
   :returns:   Encoded data with parity.

-  Encode the supplied data into an ecc_vector using Hamming code for the parity and an additional overall parity for SECDED.
-This version depends on external logic to generate the Hamming parity bits.

 .. vhdl:function:: function secded_decode(Encoded_data : ecc_vector) return std_ulogic_vector;

+  Decode an ecc_vector into the plain data bits, potentially correcting a single-bit error if a bit has flipped.
+This version uses self contained logic.

   :param Encoded_data: Encoded (uninterleaved) message
   :type Encoded_data: ecc_vector
   :returns:   Decoded data.

-  Decode an ecc_vector into the plain data bits, potentially correcting a single-bit error if a bit has flipped.
-This version uses self contained logic.

 .. vhdl:function:: function secded_has_errors(Encoded_data : ecc_vector) return secded_errors;

+  Test for a single-bit and double-bit errors in an ecc_vector.
+Returns true for each error type.

   :param Encoded_data: Encoded (uninterleaved) message
   :type Encoded_data: ecc_vector
   :returns:   true if message has a single or double-bit error.

+.. vhdl:function:: function secded_has_errors(Encoded_data : ecc_vector; Syndrome : unsigned) return secded_errors;

   Test for a single-bit and double-bit errors in an ecc_vector.
 Returns true for each error type.

-.. vhdl:function:: function secded_has_errors(Encoded_data : ecc_vector; Syndrome : unsigned) return secded_errors;
+This version depends on external logic to generate a syndrome.

   :param Encoded_data: Encoded (uninterleaved) message
   :type Encoded_data: ecc_vector